P2PSP/core/doc/IMS/README.md

 1. The splitter sends the stream (of chunks) to a IP multicast address:port (channel), which peers listen to.

-2. Incomming peers contact the splitter in order to join know the channel.
+2. Incomming peers contact the splitter in order to join the channel.

 3. Chunks are enumerated by the splitter and buffered in the peers in order to hide the network jitter.
 We define: